(Originally written in January 2018; updated July 2019.)

 An authentic business is financially viable and deeply meaningful to you.
-You make enough money to support you, but the activity itself feels worthwhile, even if you had to do it for free.
+You make enough money.
+Yet, the activity itself feels worthwhile, regardless of the money.

-I’ve been blessed with the opportunity to help many people make progress in their own authentic businesses, and I’ve been operating my own successfully for a decade.
+I’ve been blessed with the opportunity to help many people in their authentic businesses, and also operating my own successfully for over a decade.

-There are 4 layers of activity to a successful authentic business.
+There seems to be 4 important layers of activity for every successful authentic business.

-Each one is always happening simultaneously.
-However, when you first start, you begin with the first layer, and when you've gotten that into a rhythm, you then add a second layer, and so forth.
+Each layer is important, and builds on one another.
+You begin with the first layer, and when you've gotten that into a rhythm, you add the second layer, and so forth.